What is Endpoint Security and How Does It Work?July 4, 2021 | By Comodo

 The Difference between Antivirus Software and Endpoint Security

-Endpoint security perfectly secures an entire enterprise network.
+It perfectly secures an entire enterprise network.
 Endpoint security is reliable, effective, quick to react and smart enough to protect information from all sorts of threats that are known and unknown.
 Their design is ever-ready to evade unauthorized access, downloading or uploading of data and instantaneously blocks all malicious activity.

 Anti-virus software best-fits the PCs, its personal firewalls are basics of the hybrid endpoint protection solution offerings.
 The features and functionalities of endpoint security target and work on more advanced methodologies and technologies.
-The notable features of endpoint security are data loss prevention, insider threat protection, application whitelisting or control, network access control, data classification, endpoint detection and response and privileged user control.
+The notable features are data loss prevention, insider threat protection, application whitelisting or control, network access control, data classification, endpoint detection and response and privileged user control.

 How Endpoint Security Differs for Consumers and Enterprises